gnudles/tfann_dart/README.md

 You can also use the back-propagated error to create what's called "deep fake" or "deep dream".

 If you get NaN in your weights, then you got the infamous exploding gradient problem.
 Try again and set propErrorLimit (one of train arguments) to a small value (1/number_of_layers might be a good value).
+Also, if you are using unbounded activation functions, try to set few of the layers to bell shaped activation function.
+The bell functions helps to stabilize the network.